Tooth Extractions Mesquite

 Can I Leave the Space Empty After a Tooth Extraction?

-The short answer is: yes, but it’s generally not a good idea.
+Yes, but it’s generally not a good idea.
 Having a complete smile is about more than appearances.
 Even a single missing tooth can affect the way you speak and make it harder to chew your food correctly.
 Also, the teeth next to the gap might start to shift, leading to a misaligned bite.

 In short, replacing an extracted tooth is always the best choice.
 There are several options for filling in the gap left behind by a removed tooth, including dental bridges, partial dentures, and dental implants; we can go over these treatments in detail with you before your extraction is performed.